Fred VanVleet Player Props: Raptors vs. Hornets

-Fred VanVleet's Toronto Raptors hit the court versus the Charlotte Hornets at 1:00 PM ET on Sunday.
+Fred VanVleet and his Toronto Raptors teammates hit the court versus the Charlotte Hornets on Tuesday at 7:00 PM ET.

-Below we will dive into VanVleet's stats and trends, helping you make good picks on prop bets.
+Below, we look at VanVleet's stats and trends to help you find the best prop bets.

 Fred VanVleet Prop Bets vs. the Hornets